arista-eosplus/ansible-training/modules/module3/3-2-eos-roles/README.md

 Using this new hosts file we will only be working with two spines and two leafs.

-Next let's some new group_vars/ needed for configuring our site.
+Next let's add some new group_vars/ needed for configuring our site.
 Within group_vars/ create a new file named `all` and add the following:

 ``` shell
 [arista@ansible ansible-training]$ cat inventory/group_vars/all